PapiLer/Reforestation/README.md

-## Why was the picture sent to prison?
-It was framed.
+## What’s the advantage of living in Switzerland?
+Well, the flag is a big plus.